What is "Microlot" Coffee?

 How should I store my coffee?

-Keeping freshly roasted beans in a resealable, foil-lined bag with a one-way valve will help to protect them from the elements.
-The valve allows the coffee to release carbon dioxide safely without being exposed to too much air for the first few days after being roasted.
+Haymakers Coffee Co freshly roasted beans are sealed in a bag with a one-way valve which allows the coffee to release carbon dioxide safely after roasting and keeps air out.

 This will protect your coffee from oxygen, humidity, and direct sunlight.
 It's also recommend that coffee be stored no more than two months to maintain the freshest results.